 What can I aim for?

 Healthcare is constantly developing, technology improving, and the needs of our residents changing.
 We’ll make sure that you keep yourself professionally updated with health care issues and practice.
 You will be able to develop specialisms in longer-term conditions, including Dementia, and build a career inside Colten to become a Clinical Lead.
 With further management development you could one day be managing one of our prestigious homes as a Home Manager.
+By choosing to join Colten Care as a Nurse, your ability to develop and grow within the organisation is supported by a network of internal professionals.

 We are constantly striving to increase the options available for professional development and training which we are happy to discuss at interview.

-Watch our short film to see Leah talking about:
+Watch our short film to hear about:

 - The value our Nurses bring to Colten Care